 Increased productivity is essential for wage growth.
 Companies need to be more productive, by creating goods and services at a cheaper cost, better quality and at a faster rate.
 The idea is to raise profits or cut non-labour costs so the company has a higher profit margin and becomes more competitive than its competitors.

-Although majority of business owners and senior management openly embrace innovation, many shun taking action to change their existing workflow, adopt use of new technology and choose to live by the rules of ‘If it ain’t broke, dont fix it’.
+Althoughleadsmajority of business owners and senior management openly embrace innovation, many shun taking action to change their existing workflow, adopt the use of new technology and choose to live by the rules of ‘If it ain’t broke, don’t fix it’.
 Problems are solved “as-they-come-along” using reactive changes in a piecemeal manner.
-The result is that these types of companies don’t have long term competitiveness and find it difficult to raise wages when they’re just trying to survive the fires of today.
+The result is that these types of companies don’t have the long-term competitiveness and find it difficult to raise wages when they’re just trying to survive the fires of today.

 The labour movement has long been calling for productivity improvements for sustainable wage growth.
 Funding and know-how were provided to support companies which are brave enough to think and act out of the box.
 It is heartening to see that the latest budget is pro-active with supporting companies to accelerate the adoption of ICT to increase productivity.